 5. Plastic-Free Food

-Instead of buying food packaged in plastic and full of chemicals, make your own!
-Obviously, this is a little bit more time-consuming, but if you have the time then you should definitely go for it.
-It’s also a sure way to impress your guests ;).
+You could also opt to make your own food!
+Obviously, this is a little bit more time-consuming, but if you have the time, then you should definitely go for it.
+It’s also a sure way to impress your guests!

 You don’t have to make anything super fancy if you don’t want to.
 Instead, opt for homemade finger food and snacks for easy & simple food ideas!
-A quick search on google or youtube will give you plenty of easy recipes (extra bonus points for making vegan food 😜 ).
+A quick Google search will give you plenty of easy recipes.

 Here are some more ideas: